harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 ### <+pipeline.storeType>

-If the pipeline is stored in harness the expression will resolve to Inline, if the pipeline is stored in Git repository the expression will resolve to remote.
+If the pipeline is stored in Harness, the expression resolves to inline.
+If the pipeline is stored in a Git repository, the expression resolves to remote.

 ### <+pipeline.repoName>

-For Remote pipeline the expression will resolve to Git repository name.
-For Inline pipeline the expression will resolve to null.
+For remote pipelines, the expression resolves to the Git repository name.
+For inline pipelines, the expression resolves to null.

 ### <+pipeline.branchName>

-For Remote pipeline the expression will resolve to Git branch in which pipeline is present.
-For Inline pipeline the expression will resolve to null.
+For remote pipelines, the expression resolves to the Git branch where the pipeline exists.
+For inline pipelines, the expression will resolve to null.

 ## Deployment, pipeline, stage, and step status